jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 ```

 Other solvers may have a `bin` directory containing executables.
 To use a custom
-binary of ECOS, we need to replace the `/lib/libecos.dylib` with our custom
+binary of ECOS, we need to replace `/lib/libecos.dylib` with our custom binary.
-binary.

 ## [Compile a custom binary](@id compile_ecos)